cincuranet/blog/time.md

 QZSS and NAVIC are not used due to poor coverage in Europe (Czech Republic).

-GLONASS is excluded, as it doesn't add much benefit for timing beyond GPS, Galileo and BeiDou.

-Typically, around 14-18 satellites are in use.

 ##### Module and antenna

 The setup uses [u-blox NEO-F10T][1] together with a [u-blox ANN-MB1][2] antenna.
 The NEO-F10T supports nanosecond-level accuracy and includes TCXO.

 The antenna is mounted ~50 cm above the roof with a full 360° view of the sky.
-A 10 m MRC-240 extension connects the antenna to the module.
-No extra ground plane is used (yet).
+A 10 m MRC-240 extension connects the antenna to the module. ~20cm brass ground plane is used.

 ##### Configuration

-* The NEO-F10T is connected using UART (115200/8/1/n) directly to Raspberry Pi 4 Model B with 2 GB RAM.
+* The NEO-F10T is connected using UART (115200/8/1/n) directly to Raspberry Pi Compute Module 4 with 2 GB RAM.
 * PPS is connected to GPIO pin.
 * Antenna delay is set to 70 ns:
     * ANN-MB1 has 5 m RG-174 (VF 0.66) → ~25.3 ns.